 Cathedral and the local market

 The part of the city between the river and the castle hill is the oldest.
 There, you may want to have a look inside the cathedral and the local food market on the streets next to it.
 Being a responsible tourist in Ljubljana, I highly recommend getting your groceries on the market to support local producers.
-Buying locally has a positive impact on economy of the country and helps small farmers in their business.
+Shopping locally while traveling has a positive impact on economy of the country and helps small farmers in their business.
 The central market is open every day except Sunday.

 The castle hill